JustinGOSSES/wellioviz/README.md

 ## Visualization Organization
 - Curvebox: The central unit of visualization.
 Can contain either a single Curve or multiple curves, typically from one well.
+- Within CurveBox, header information is in one DIV, curves in another div.
+Both of these in a curvebox div.
+To enable scrolling the curves might have to be within a nested div.
 - CurveboxHolder aka a Cross-section: Made up of multiple curveboxes.
 Each curvebox can represent a different well or different curves (one per box) from the same well.
 Typically no plotting between curveboxes but there may be for tops in cross-sections.

 ### Curvebox Visualization Components